-Tira was shocked.
-Usually Nightmare always knew who he wanted gone; that he didn't even know who the target was... was pretty strange, to say the least.
+Tira was honestly shocked.
+Usually Nightmare always knew who he wanted gone; that he didn't even know who the target was... pretty strange, to say the least.

-Nightmare continued.
+Nightmare continued when he saw that Tira would not foolishly speak out of turn again.
 "However, I do know where it is.
-It is far in the East, near the continent of Asia."
+It is far in the East, near the continent of Asia, or perhaps within it."

-Of course she didn't say that.
-Nightmare was irritable enough as it was, and she had no qualms about keeping said irritation to a minimum.
+But of course, she uttered none of this.
+Nightmare was irritable enough as it was, and Tira had no qualms about keeping said irritation to a minimum.

-Fortunately Nightmare did know a little bit more info than that.
+Fortunately Nightmare did know a little bit more information than he had originally stated.
 "This soul rages with an incredible power... it is far from this place, yet Soul Edge still feels its presence as though it were within the castle itself.
 You must find it, and tell me who or what the owner of this power is.
 It is a danger to me, and it must be consumed."